Frustration and desperation mount as Ian's effects linger - NewsBreak

 “This flood has been pretty catastrophic,” said Deriso, adding that officials hope to open one of the area's main highways by Tuesday.

+The governor said a similar temporary bridge is planned for nearby Sanibel, but it will take a little more time.

+“They were talking about running ferries and stuff,” DeSantis said.
+“And honestly, you may be able to do that, but I think this is an easier thing, and I think people need their vehicles anyways.”

-Joe Gunn said the first two days without power at his Punta Gorda home weren't bad because he, his wife and 4-year-old daughter like to camp.
+The first two days without power at his Punta Gorda home weren't bad because he, his wife and 4-year-old daughter like to camp, Joe Gunn said.

 But then they ran out of gas, Gunn said as he waited for an hour for $20 worth of premium fuel from a Bonita Springs station, one of the few open in the area.
 The family then drove to get supplies and a hot meal.